KaterinT/new-portfolio/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Katerin Tello'
-subtitle: 'I love exploring new things!'
+subtitle: 'I build things for the web,

+I create experiences'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I am a web developer with a strong interest in creating innovative solutions by implementing Artificial Intelligence and improving security controls.

-I enjoy learning new skills and implementing them in real life!
+I’m passionate about learning new skills and applying them to real-world situations.